 Published on: November 16, 2020 | Reading Time: 4 min

-My first encounter with John Green was through Crash Course a youtube channel that puts out really well made educational videos on various subjects from computer science to world history that really made learning fun for me back in school.
+My first encounter with John Green was through Crash Course a youtube channel that puts out really well made educational videos on subjects ranging from computer science to world history that really made learning fun for me back in school.
 You could imagine my surprise when one day after finishing a book by the name 'The Fault in Our Stars' [TFIOS] and finding a picture of the author at the end and going "Hey!
 I know this guy from somewhere!" and another second later, "CRASH COURSE!".
-I like Green's books, some I've read some and I've heard as audiobooks.
-Most of his books don't have what you would call the traditional happy ending and I was okay with that then I read 'An Abundance of Katherines'.
-Like the previous books I expected this one too to be a fun book with a not so fairy tale ending.
-As I was nearing the end of the book, I couldn't help but felt a little unease because everything so far was good and when that's the case it means that in the next few pages lie an impending doom that is going to deliver equal if not greater amounts of pain for every drop of happiness the few pages before it had delivered.
+I like Green's books, some I've read and some I've heard as audiobooks.
+Most of his books don't have what you would call the traditional happy ending and I was okay with that and then I read 'An Abundance of Katherines'.
+Like the previous books I expected this one too, to be a fun book with a not so fairy tale ending.
+As I was nearing the end of the book, I couldn't help but feel a little unease because everything so far was good and when that's the case it means that in the next few pages lie an impending doom that is going to deliver equal if not greater amounts of pain for every drop of happiness the pages before it had delivered.
 I was almost sure someone was going to die and was mentally preparing myself for every possible scenario.
 But the nobody did, for once John Green gave me a happy ending.
 A happy ending filled with gratitude for the past, joy of the present and hope for the future.

-Collin like most young people fears the future and in it's uncertainty.
+Collin like most young people fears the future and it's uncertainty.
 At the beginning of the story we see him in a quest to build a formula that will let him predict who will dump and will get dumped in a relationship or in short predict the future.
 In the end we see him realize that the uncertainty of the future is something that makes living so exciting, we see him embrace the uncertainty and run head first to see what the future holds for him.

 Hassan his friend like Collin is also comfortable with the uncertainty of future but his reaction however was to not confront it and in a way run away from it.
 In the end we also see him confront his fears and decides to go to college.

-I think it helps us readers to think of our lives too.
+I think the book helps us readers to think of our lives too.
 Are we too obsessed on achieving that we forget to live?
 Are we too scared of the uncertainties that we refuse to move forward?
 Are we scared of stepping outside the shell's we built for ourselves?
 It's a good book that will leave you with a smile when you turn the last page.
 Definitely would recommend.